animesh25bce11267-glitch/Digital-Clock/README.md

 A modern aesthetic digital clock built using Python and Tkinter.

-Aesthetic Digital Clock (Python + Tkinter)
+# Aesthetic Digital Clock (Python + Tkinter)

 This is a simple and beautifully designed Digital Clock Application built using Python and the Tkinter GUI library.
 The clock displays:

-Current Time (HH:MM:SS AM/PM)
+-Current Time (HH:MM:SS AM/PM)

-Current Day
+-Current Day

-Current Date
+-Current Date

 The UI is made with a modern dark theme & neon aesthetic.